mhagiwara/100-nlp-papers/README.md

 * Joshua Goodman: A bit of progress in language modeling, MSR Technical Report, 2001.

+* Stanley F. Chen and Joshua Goodman: An Empirical Study of Smoothing Techniques for Language Modeling, ACL 2006.

 * Yee Whye Teh: A Hierarchical Bayesian Language Model based on Pitman-Yor Processes, COLING/ACL 2006.

 * Yee Whye Teh: A Bayesian interpretation of Interpolated Kneser-Ney, 2006.